fogsignal/fogsignal/projects/reverse-engineering-notes/01-simple-numeric-check/README.md

 ## Findings
 Analysis of the decompiled output revealed the following behavior:

-- The program prompts the user for numeric input
+- The program prompts the user for numeric input.
-- The input value is stored in a local variable
+- The input value is stored in a local variable.
-- A conditional statement compares the input against a constant value
+- A conditional statement compares the input against a constant value.
 - Based on the result of this comparison, the program prints either a success or failure message.

 ![Decompiler view showing numeric comparison logic](screenshots/simple-numeric-check-42.png)